ontoportal/documentation/docs/_steps/initial_installation.md

 ## Initialize the Appliance installation

 _What happens here?
-And is this when it happens?
-And do we get an Appliance ID?_
+And is this when it happens?_

 ## Changing default passwords